-The purpose of this residency program is to facilitate the development of photographic practice and is open to any photographer or artist using the medium of photography that is seeking to develop their work.
+The purpose of this residency program is to facilitate and support the development of photographic practice and is open to any photographer or artist using the medium of photography that is seeking to develop their work.
 Each residency will run for 3 months and end with an exhibition of the artist work.

-- Full access to the photography studio (except when classes are on in the studio)
+- Full access to the photography studio (except when there is classes on in the space)

 - Use of camera and studio equipment (with prior booking)

-- Access to professional Epson professional scanner and printer (will prior booking)
+- Access to professional Epson scanner and a printer (with prior booking)

 - Use of our in-house photography library

-Here is the list of the different Residencies.
+Here is the list of our Residencies Programs.

 The Photographic Artist Residency is focused on contemporary artists for whom photography is at the core of their practice.
-It is designed to allow participants the time, space and resources to develop a lens-based body of work that will culminate in public exhibition, photobook, zine etc to be exhibited/launched at The Darkroom.
+It is designed to allow participants the time, space and resources to develop a lens-based body of work that will culminate in a public exhibition, photo book, zine etc to be exhibited/launched at The Darkroom.
 Participants will have access to specialist cameras and equipment (including large and medium format cameras) in addition to other residency resources as listed.
-This residency will take place over 8 weeks with an additional two-week slot for refining work for exhibition install.
+Exhibition will run at the end of the residency for 10-14 days

 Residency Submission Materials: